ibrahim4529/callbackin/README.md

 Callbackin is a simple solution that allows you to forward requests from a public URL to a local server.
 It is particularly useful for testing webhooks and other services that require a public URL to receive requests.

 ## Usage
-1. Install the `callbackin` package globally using pip: `pip install callbackin`.
+1. Install the `callbackin` package globally using pip: `pip install callbackin` or `pip3 install callbackin`.
-2. Initialize Callbackin by running the command: `callbackin init`.
+2. Initialize Callbackin by running the command: `callbackin init` just fill with default value.
 3. Login to Callbackin using GitHub by running the command: `callbackin login`.
 4. Create a new callback by running the command: `callbackin create`, and provide the necessary details:
    ```bash